 5. Take YOUR time.
 Literally!
 Take the time which is rightfully yours.
 Some interviewers make the session all about them and their antics/persona.
 In this case, you might find yourself fighting to get a few words in!
 Don't let that happen.
-You've worked hard to make it up until this point and you've got lots of people who want to hear what you have to say so - be assertive and make yourself heard.
+You've worked hard to make it up until this point and you've got lots of people who want to hear what you have to say so - be politely aggressive if you need to be and make yourself heard.

 6. Don't let the interviewer put words in your mouth!
-Even if they've correctly guessed the exact phrase or words that you were about to say, do not accept their answer as yours.
+Even if they guessed the precise phrase/words you were going to say, do not accept their answer as yours.
 It may seem like the host is only trying to help but you don't need it.
 Take a moment, reply with 'no' and say something else that's true for you.
 Don't be manipulated into taking on someone else's view in place of your own.
-You're an independent thinker and the creator of your own ideas.
+You're an independent thinker and creator of your own plan.

 7. Never answer with 'you know'.
-What this really means is, 'I don't know what to say' and what you're really doing is trying to pawn the answer off onto someone else (see tip #6).
-Instead, take a moment to think about what you truly want to say and be confident in your delivery.
+What this really means is you don't know what you're talking about and you're trying to pawn the answer off onto someone else (see tip #6).
+In stead, take a moment to think about what you truly want to say and be confident in your delivery.

 8. Recall 1 or 2 interesting stories about you/your project.
 The audience wants to know about you and oftentimes, a past incident which you think is irrelevant or boring is quite interesting for others to hear.
 Did something funny, scary, unique or otherwise impressive happen to you?
 How did this incident help you/teach you/prepare you for the industry?
 Did you overcome an insurmountable obstacle?
-Did you get a stroke of luck?
+Did you get a stroke of crazy luck?
 Looking back, was there anything you would have done differently?
 An interesting story may be the only thing the audience remembers about you.
 Make it a good one.